 My third book, History in the Age of Abundance?
-How the Web Will Transform Historical Resarch, is appearing in April 2019 with McGill-Queen’s University Press.
-It’s currently available for pre-order from McGill-Queen’s, Amazon, or resellers in other countries.
+How the Web Will Transform Historical Research, was published in 2019 with McGill-Queen’s University Press.
+It’s currently available for from McGill-Queen’s, Amazon, or resellers in other countries.
 You will also hopefully be able to find it in a library near you (if not, you can always ask ’em to buy it).

 Believe it or not, the 1990s are history.
 As historians turn to study this period and beyond, they will encounter a historical record that is radically different from what has ever existed before.
 Old websites, social media, blogs, photographs, and videos are all part of the massive quantities of digital information that technologists, librarians, archivists, and organizations such as the Internet Archive have been collecting for the past three decades.

 In History in the Age of Abundance?
 Ian Milligan argues that web-based historical sources and their archives present extraordinary opportunities as well as daunting technical and ethical challenges for historians.
 Through case studies, he outlines the approaches, methods, tools, and search functions that can help a historian turn web documents into historical sources.
 He also considers the implications of the size and scale of digital sources, which amount to more information than historians have ever had at their fingertips, and many of which are by and about people who have traditionally been absent from the historical record.
 Scrutinizing the concept of the web and the mechanics of its archives, Milligan explains how these new media challenge, reshape, and enrich both the historical profession and the historical record.

 A wake-up call for historians of the twenty-first century, History in the Age of Abundance? is an essential introduction to the way web archives work, what possibilities they open up, what risks they entail, and what the shift to digital information means for historians, their professional training and organization, and society as a whole.

 Table of Contents: